Richardaeld/Fat_Racoon_Kitchen/README.md

 + Index card carousel:
     + Recipes added to index cards for a home-made look.
     + Carousel offers three randomly selected recipes per featured ingredient from the head chef of the site.
-    + Helps give users recipe options based on the featured ingredient they want to cook with.
+    + Gives recipe options based on the featured ingredient a user wants to cook with.
 + Grandparent Classic Polaroids:
     + Recipe images are used with a Polaroid picture design.
 This design is used to make users feel the nostalgia of a recipe their grandparents might have prepared.
     + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing.
 + Random recipe section:
     + Quick browsing links are provided to give users ample ideas for cooking.